Private Internet Access Review: Recommended VPN in 2023?

-VPN services are no longer just for techies since they also provide anyone with the means to protect their personal data online whether using public WLAN, downloading P2P, or looking to anonymize their surfing behavior.
-Accordingly, the number of providers has grown considerably, with newcomers flocking to the ranks every year.
+VPNs are no longer just for techies since they also provide anyone with the means to protect their personal data online whether using public WiFi, downloading P2P, or looking to anonymize their surfing behavior.
+As a result, the number of providers has grown considerably, with newcomers joining the market every year.

 Private Internet Access (PIA) can look back on more than a decade in the hotly-contested VPN market, making its entrance in 2010.
 In this review, we'll let you know whether PIA has kept up with the times or if it has gone MIA.